SandeMC/Kingdom-Hearts-Launchers/README.md

 - Launching Melon Mix instead of game's movie implementations of 358/2 Days and Re:coded
 - Launching GBA Chain of Memories instead of Re:Chain of Memories
 - Best game orders available, such as alphabetical and reverse chronological (i want to see a marathon with alphabetical 2 reverse)
+- UI-less launching via launch options (see below)

 ## Installation
 Go to the [Latest release](https://github.com/SandeMC/Kingdom-Hearts-Launchers/releases/latest) for instructions.

+## Launch options
+This launcher features several optional launch options to launch the games without a UI (can help to avoid interrupting gamepad usage in Big Picture mode, for example).
+Add them to Steam's game launch options or shortcut's properties.

+You still need the launcher to configure how the games are launched, however.

+### 1.5+2.5 Launcher
+* -skipLauncher - launches the last game you launched via the launcher
+* -kh1 - launches KH1
+* -recom - launches Re: Chain of Memories
+* -days - launches 358/2 Days
+* -kh2 - launches KH2
+* -bbs - launches Birth by Sleep
+* -recoded - launches Re:coded

+## 2.8 Launcher
+* -skipLauncher - launches the last game you launched via the launcher
+* -ddd - launches Dream Drop Distance
+* -bbs02 - launches Birth by Sleep 0.2
+* -backcover - Launches X Back Cover

 ## Demo
 ### Official Launcher